How to Bet on Tiger Woods at The Masters | Georgia Sports Betting Guide

-While Georgia sports betting is not legal yet, residents can still bet on the Tiger Woods Masters at the top golf sportsbooks.
+While Georgia sports betting is not legal yet, residents can still bet on Tiger Woods at The Masters with the top golf sportsbooks.

 The 2022 Masters field is set and patrons are flocking to Augusta National to welcome back Woods in his first PGA Tour appearance in over a year.